 You need to take all the garbage and food residues with you and take them out of the park; you can’t light a fire (we had a gas stove).
 Another rule is to move at least a few kilometers from the road deep into the reserve so that you cannot be seen by tourists from a bus.
 Thus, Americans want to preserve the feeling that the park is full of wildness.
 In each zone, there can be no more than 4-5 people with the same purpose – not to harm the wild nature with an excessive presence.

 It was very cold at night – probably about zero degrees but it seemed like more.
 There were tiny Northern lights.
-Full moon prevented to see the bright shades of green.
+The full moon prevented to see the bright shades of green.
 The moon that night was just huge.
 At night, I could not sleep not from the cold but from the thought that a bear might come into the tent.
 Every noise caused suspicion and worry.

 The next day, we had to go to the southern zone and move to the glacier.
 Here the path lay through tundra area, soft as if the carpet flooded underfoot.
 In the afternoon, a storm began to gather – this was the main surprise of the trip.
 From the rain, the rivers were filled.
 Some of them were so deep that I had to leave the idea of a glacier and spend the night on the bank of the river.
 In addition, the rain whipped and a strong wind rose.

 At about two in the morning, the storm got stronger.
 The tent was buzzing and fluttering in the wind, it was partially demolished several times.
 Almost all night we sat and held the tent from the inside because I was afraid to fly with it.
 The wind was very strong – it seemed that the end of the world had come.
 My friends lost most of the tent completely.
 They caught it and settled in bivvy packing.
-It is when they are wrapped with the tent on top of a sleeping bag.
+It is when they are wrapped with a tent on top of a sleeping bag.
 In such a storm it was the best solution.

 In the morning the storm got even stronger.
 We hardly walked back, it was impossible to breathe from the incoming gusts of wind.
 When we moved away from the glacier at a respectful distance, the storm began to gradually calm down.
 After the experience, it didn’t matter how many rivers and how many hours of the tundra we had to cross to get back on the road.
 By evening we were already at the gates of the park.
-Later, the Rangers told us that the day before there was a warning about a strong wind of about 80 miles per hour exactly where we were.
+Later, the rangers told us that the day before there was a warning about a strong wind of about 80 miles per hour exactly where we were.
 On the way back, we met a lonely wanderer, who by himself survived the storm.
 It is difficult to imagine what kind of exposure a person should have when setting off on their own for a few days to live in the wild nature of Alaska.